Nyllea/AoC-2023/README.md

 ## Output

-Each python file prints only one value which is the solution to the problem of the day
+The last value printed by the python file is the solution to the problem of the day

 ## How to use